14 Top Attractions & Things to Do at Lake Maggiore

 Address: Piazzale San Carlo, Arona Novara

-Where to Stay in Lake Maggiore for Sightseeing
+Where to Stay around Lake Maggiore for Sightseeing

 We recommend these charming hotels around the shores of Lake Maggiore:

-- Hotel Splendid: luxury lakefront hotel, large rooms, elegant decor, outdoor pool, private beach.
+- The luxury lakefront Hotel Splendid in Baveno has large elegantly decorated rooms, an outdoor pool, and its own private beach.

 More Related Articles on PlanetWare.com